Many people — perhaps most people online today — don’t know how copyright laws work.

 WHY I CARE

-When I find someone using one of my illustrations illegally, I approach them directly.
+I go directly to the webmaster when I find someone using one of my illustrations illegally.
 Most people quickly (and apologetically) remove the image from their websites.

 I’ve written several popular articles about copyright, the “three stroke” myth, and how copyright law affects artists.
 Some of that information may apply to you.
 My original article is at http://aisling.net/copyright-and-the-three-stroke-rule/ , along with several other copyright-related articles.